andrewjw/site/_posts/2011-04-08-the-importance-of-documentation.md

 use callbacks, others signals and slots.
 You also need to know the top level groupings of the elements in the library so you can narrow your focus that parts of the library you actually want to use.

-Qt's document starts in a typical fashion, <a href="http://doc.qt.nokia.com/4.7/gettingstartedqt.html">with a tutorial</a>.
+Qt's document starts in a typical fashion, [with a tutorial](http://doc.qt.nokia.com/4.7/gettingstartedqt.html).
 This gives you a very short piece of code that gets you up and running quickly.
 It then proceeds to describe, line by line, how the code works and so introduces you to the fundamental concepts used in the library.
 FFmpeg takes a similar approach, and links to a <a href="http://www.inb.uni-luebeck.de/~boehme/using_libavcodec.html">tutorial</a>.
 However, the tutorial begins